• Mobility scooters may be partially covered under Medicare Part B.

 • you can safely operate a mobilized device and are strong enough to sit up on it and use its controls

-• you are able to get on and off the scooter safely: if not, you must always have someone with you who can assist you and ensure your safety
+• you are able to get on and off the scooter safely; if not, you must always have someone with you who can assist you and ensure your safety

-• your home can accommodate scooter use: for example, a scooter will fit in your bathroom, through your doors, and in hallways
+• your home can accommodate scooter use; for example, a scooter will fit in your bathroom, through your doors, and in hallways

 You must go to a DME supplier who accepts Medicare.
 The approved seven-element order must be sent to your supplier within 45 days of your face-to-face doctor’s visit.

-To keep costs down and make sure that Medicare pays its part for your scooter, you must use a Medicare-approved supplier who accepts assignment.
 If you don’t, the supplier may charge you a much higher amount, which you will be responsible for.

 Ask about Medicare participation before you commit to purchasing a scooter.

 If you decide to rent a scooter, Medicare will make monthly payments on your behalf for as long as the scooter is medically necessary.
-The supplier should come to your home to pick the scooter up when the rental period ends.
+The supplier should come to your home to pick up the scooter when the rental period ends.